Tkd-Alex/dvpn-node-spawner/README.md

 ```
 4. Execute the script: `python main.py`
 5. Create a dashboard settings
-6. Navigate to http://127.0.0.1:3845/servers (default one, or you custom `listen_on` and `listen_port` values) and enjoy the dashboard 🥳
+6. Navigate to http://127.0.0.1:3845/servers (default one, or your custom `listen_on` and `listen_port` values) and enjoy the dashboard 🥳

 #### Docker
 1. Clone the repository